The Pitfalls of a Modern MSP

 Most modern MSPs are generalists that provide a wide variety of services.
 They often offer a range of services, but they typically lack experience.
 Generals are like infantry.
 They are good at what they do, but they would do better as specialists who do one thing well.
 Generalists find it challenging to compete for new business in an industry where specialization leads to higher-quality services and more satisfied clients.
-By focusing on a specific set of products or services, an MSP can offer clients more value and reduce the time it takes to complete projects.
+By focusing on a specific set of products or services, MSPs can differentiate themselves from other generalists and offer clients more value, leading to increased customer satisfaction and a more competitive edge.

 Lack of a Proactive Culture